zxc916684603/ecs/intl.en-US/User Guide/Images/Import images/Install virtio driver.md

 # Install virtio driver {#concept_dvq_cqs_xdb .concept}

-To avoid failure in starting the Linux instances created by using the imported images of your server, virtual machines, or cloud hosts, check whether you must install the virtio driver on the source server before importing the images.
+This topic details which images do and do not require the virtio driver to be installed on the source server before import.

 ## Images requiring no manual installation {#section_lby_pqs_xdb .section}